bryanatanga6/pdsnd_github/README.md

 bike-share
 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does Using python to explore data related to bike share systems of three major cities - Chicago, New York City and Washington
 ### Files used
 Include the files used